An immersive, five-week nuclear leadership and professional development programme for future leaders in the nuclear

 Built on a foundation of instruction from the world’s leading nuclear experts, World Nuclear University’s annual immersive, five-week leadership development programme brings together nuclear professionals from around the world to share knowledge and broaden horizons.
 Through a mix of taught lectures, mentored group work, industry-focused projects, and technical site visits, Summer Institute Fellows will improve their leadership capabilities and team effectiveness.
-Learn more about the Summer Institute 2022 in Spain.
+Learn more about the Summer Institute 2023 in Japan.

 Summer Institute Fellows will: